comob-project/snn-sound-localization/paper/sections/new_inh_model/inhibition_model.md

 :label: blocked_inh
 :width: 100%

-Figure 3: Loss of contralateral ITD peak-coding for the four different neurons in the left MSO: the control condition (with physiological inhibitory inputs) is shown in blue, whereas the curves in red depict the condition with blocked inhibition to the MSO; in the latter scenario, firing-rate values are higher with respect to the former and peaks are shifted to null ITD values, so that the coding of each neuron for a specific azimuth angle is now lost.
+Loss of contralateral ITD peak-coding for the four different neurons in the left MSO: the control condition (with physiological inhibitory inputs) is shown in blue, whereas the curves in red depict the condition with blocked inhibition to the MSO; in the latter scenario, firing-rate values are higher with respect to the former and peaks are shifted to null ITD values, so that the coding of each neuron for a specific azimuth angle is now lost.
 ```

 The achievements of this work are to be considered significant in the investigation of the mechanisms used by the mammalian brainstem to perform sound localization.
 The computational model developed is a good validation platform for the most recent theories concerning the processing of the ITDs in the MSO.
 This model has shown, for pure tones of 100 Hz frequency, the physiological functioning of LSO and MSO.
 The peak-coding strategy applied for the identification of contralateral angles in each MSO can be considered a refinement of the rate-based localization of sounds happening in the LSO.
 As described in the [](#inhib-intro), this type of redundancy is also justified by the evolutionary history of spatial hearing mechanisms in mammals.